bartbutenaers/node-red-contrib-tank-volume/README.md

 ### Top limit
 Specify which distance - measured from the ***top*** of the tank - should not be exceeded, i.e. the fluid level should always be below this level.
 See the section "Usable volume and limits" ...

+*CAUTION: Note that the top limit is measured from the top (not from the bottom!*

 ### Bottom limit
 Specify which distance - measured from the bottom of the tank - should not be exceeded, i.e. the fluid level should always be above this level.
 See the section "Usable volume and limits" ...